In this lesson, you will create your first Data Element, Rule, and Library.

 Initial Setup library.

 Once you’ve selected the library, you should see that the Save button now defaults to Save to Library.
-When you make a change in Launch, you can use this option to automatically add the change directly to your working library and/or rebuild it.
+When you make a change in tags, you can use this option to automatically add the change directly to your working library and/or rebuild it.

 Test it out.
 Open your Custom Code action and just add a colon after the text “The page name is” so the entire code block reads: